-Psalm 24 describes for us the glories that would come after these sufferings: “Be lifted up, eternal doors, and the King of glory will enter” (Ps 24: 9).
+Psalm 24 describes for us the glories that would come after these sufferings: “Be lifted, eternal doors and the King of glory will enter” (Psalm 24: 9).

 At the center of the two is Psalm 23, which tells of the Christian’s experiences from the day he became a beneficiary of Christ’s supreme sacrifice to the moment he will share in glory with him.